E*TRADE vs M1 Finance in 2026

 M1 Finance

-E*Trade brokerage customers can trade all day (and beyond regular hours) with no monthly charge.
-Besides stocks and ETFs, E*Trade offers options, bonds, mutual funds, OTC stocks, and futures.
-Short selling on some products is possible.
+E*Trade customers can trade all day without those window restrictions (and they also get access outside the regular session), and there is no monthly account fee.
+Along with stocks and ETFs, E*Trade supports options, bonds, mutual funds, OTC securities, and futures.
+It also allows short selling in certain products.

 etrade vs m1 finance